Tell me, what is it you plan to do with your one wild and precious life?

 You don’t have to be ready.

-If it’s your story too, and you’ve been comparing yourself to idealized stories of how you’re supposed to be living your one wild and precious life, remember this: you’re not expected to have a grand plan for your life.
-And if someone tells you that you should, question their authority.
+If it’s your story too, and you’ve been comparing yourself to idealized stories of how you’re supposed to be living your one wild and precious life, try to pay attention to what is here for you right now.

-I think your one wild and precious life will thank you for it.
+Your one wild and precious life will thank you for it.